surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-73.md

 ## Tab completion improvements

-- PowerShell 7.3 includes PSReadline 2.2.6, which enables Predictive IntelliSense by default.
+- PowerShell 7.3 includes PSReadLine 2.2.6, which enables Predictive IntelliSense by default.
 For more information, see [about_PSReadLine][12].
 - Fix tab completion within the script block specified for the `ValidateScriptAttribute`.
   ([#14550][14550]) (Thanks @MartinGC94!)